-Upon the recommendation of the Remuneration Committee, the Board of Directors may temporarily deviate from any provisions of this Remuneration Policy or the Policy as a whole (including for the avoidance of doubt the provisions under section 4.4. above) in its absolute discretion in the circumstances described below.
+Upon the recommendation of the Remuneration Committee, the Board of Directors may temporarily deviate from any provisions of this Remuneration Policy or the Policy as a whole (including for the avoidance of doubt the provisions regarding the new hire policy) in its absolute discretion in the circumstances described below.
 A deviation from this Remuneration Policy needs to be expressly resolved by the Board of Directors.
-The purpose of a temporary deviation must be to ensure the Company's long-term interests taking into account long-term financial success, competitiveness and shareholder value development, among other things.
-Upon the recommendation of the Remuneration Committee, the Board of Directors may temporarily deviate from any provisions of this Policy in the following circumstances:
+The purpose of a temporary deviation is to ensure the Company's long-term interests taking into account long-term financial success, competitiveness and shareholder value development, among other things.
+Upon the recommendation of the Remuneration Committee, the Board of Directors may temporarily deviate from any provisions of this Policy:

-- a change of the CEO; or - material changes in the Company's structure, organization, ownership and business (for example in connection with a merger, takeover, demerger, acquisition, etc.), which may require adjustments to fixed or variable remuneration components or other financial benefits: - regulations or taxation changes and the remuneration is no longer in accordance with the law, financially appropriate or reasonable; or - any other scenario where a temporary deviation is considered necessary in order to ensure the long-term interests and viability of the Company.
+• due to a change of the CEO; or

+- due to material changes in the Company's structure, organization, ownership and business (for example in connection with a merger, takeover, demerger, acquisition, etc.), which may require adjustments to fixed or variable remuneration components or other financial benefits; - if regulations or taxation changes and the remuneration is no longer in accordance with the law, financially appropriate or reasonable; or - in any other scenario where a temporary deviation is considered necessary in order to ensure the long-term interests and viability of the Company.